IPRCIRI/IRHEIS/Data/SamplingWeights/readme.md

 # SamplingWeights
 provides sampling weights of all households in samples from 1376 onward.
 Weights data are extracted from "Summary" files provided by SCI.
-Sampling weights for years before 1376 are not provided by SCI, a rough estimated can be based on rural and urban population of each province or rural and urban population of the country (these files do not include such estimates).
+Sampling weights for years before 1376 are not provided by SCI, a rough estimate can be based on rural and urban population of each province or rural and urban population of the country (these files do not include such estimates).

 https://github.com/IPRCIRI/IRHEIS/raw/master/Data/SamplingWeights/HHWeights76.rda